 Bulletin of the American Museum of Natural History has been published continuously since 1881.
 It contains new discoveries in the field of natural sciences relating to zoology, paleontology, and geology.

-Bulletin of the Biological Society of Washington contains larger biological studies that bear on systematics in the biological sciences, symposia proceedings, and special collections of studies.
+Bulletin of the Biological Society of Washington contained larger biological studies that bear on systematics in the biological sciences, symposia proceedings, and special collections of studies.
+Bulletin of the Biological Society of Washington ceased publication in 2009.

 Bulletin of the Museum of Comparative Zoology contains longer papers on systematics, evolutionary biology, ecology, and other aspects of organismal and comparative biology, specifically based on specimens held in the Museum's collections.